bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

          ```

 1. <a name="4thTDD"></a> Install the Nexus server software in the [4th TDD Iteration](./4th-tdd-iteration).
+1. <a name="5thTDD"></a> Configure SSL for the Nexus Server in the [5th TDD Iteration](./5th-tdd-iteration).

-After the 4th TDD, we can login to our Sonatype Nexus Server by using our public IP address for the
+After the 5th TDD, we can login to our Sonatype Nexus Server by using our public IP address for the
-target server in AWS and using the port **8081**.
+target server in AWS and using the port **8443**.
 Here is a screen shot of what you should expect.
 Your IP
 address will be different.

+**TODO:** REPLACE IMAGE WITH SSL....

 ![installed-sonatype-nexus](../images/installed_nexus_repo_picture.png)